Author has written 11 stories for Megamind, Star Wars, and Pitch Perfect.

 Time of day you like best: Bedtime!
 Funny, though, that I like to stay up late.
 I hate waking up, but I do enjoy most of all crawling in bed and going to sleep, which I am going to do as soon as I finish this list.

-Unusual injuries: I rolled my ankle stepping (not jumping) down off of a playground jungle gym when I was visiting my brother’s family in Virginia one summer.
+Unusual injuries: 2 herniated discs in my neck from a car accident in Dec.
+2015.
+I rolled my ankle stepping (not jumping) down off of a playground jungle gym when I was visiting my brother’s family in Virginia one summer.
 It was the trip from hell, starting with the airline losing my luggage, and ending with me hobbling through the Atlanta airport with a swollen bum ankle.
 I still remember the cracking sound it made.
 Sounded like several stalks of celery being snapped in half.
 I was sure it was broken, but it wound up only being a severe sprain.
 I had to wear a gel cast for two months and use crutches for a month.
 Josh was pretty upset when he saw me hobbling down the terminal at the airport.
 I didn’t have money to buy the crutches when I was in Virginia, and I hadn’t told him I was hurt before he saw me.
 It was just an unusual injury because of the way it happened.
 I was so mad because I wasn’t being stupid running or jumping; I had just stepped down off the thing and bam, ankle CRUNCH!!
 It was my driving foot too!

 Vegetables: Yes, except asparagus, cauliflower, lima beans, any type of zucchini or squash, Brussels sprouts, or greens (aside from spinach).

 Wallet (Tell us about yours!): It was a Christmas present from my daughter.
 It’s black and has the Deathly Hallows on it.
 Really cool!
 Things like to fall out of it if I carry it the wrong way but I still like it.